 If you know how to use Alexa, you’ll be able to stream all kinds of audio using your speaker, from music and meditations to podcasts and audiobooks.
 See how to play Spotify on Alexa and how to Use Multi-Room Music with the Echo Dot for making the most of the speaker.

-Unless you really like the design or color options of the 4th-generation Echo Dot, there’s little reason not to choose the 3rd-generation Echo Dot.
+If you're on a budget, then the 3rd-generation Echo Dot makes the most sense.
 It’s $10 less expensive, is nearly as good when it comes to audio quality, and gives you access to all the best Alexa skills and Alexa tricks just the same as the newer model.

 Plus, the more compact shape of the 3rd-generation Echo Dot makes it easier to place in tighter spaces, and companies have made a number of accessories that let you mount it on a wall or next to an outlet.

-However, we do think the Amazon Echo Dot with Clock is worth the extra dough; having a small clock that can show you the time and temperature and be used as a timer is incredibly useful.
+However, if you want to raise your smart home's IQ, then the 5th-gen Echo Dot — and its extra capabilities — make more sense.
+We do think the Amazon Echo Dot with Clock is worth the extra dough; having a small clock that can show you the time and temperature and be used as a timer is incredibly useful.
 That’s why is the one of the best smart home devices we recommend — period.